prateeknischal/prateeknischal.github.io/content/go-use-those-traits.md

 find_char_in_file(rd: &mut dyn Read, c:u8)
 ```

-This implies that the receiver `rd` must implement the
+This conveys that the receiver `rd` must implement the
 [`io::Read`](https://doc.rust-lang.org/std/io/trait.Read.html) trait and that's all
 is required for this function to work.
 Similarly it's easy to test too.